 Sports announcing.
 Character building.
 Excitement.
 Motivation.
 Perfect for beginning a new school year, "Back-to-School Team vs. Salamander Sly" communicates to students from primary to upper elementary.
 Salamander Sly coaches an invisible team called The Distractions in this lively free Readers Theater script full of surprises.

 Although this is not choral Readers Theater, there is a chorus (the School Team) that recites motivational cheers that help build character.
 (Think about the commercial jingles you remember!)
-Contains curriculum links for easy lesson plans.
+Contains annotated curriculum links for easy lesson plans.

 Here is a brief excerpt from the first page and a half of this free Readers Theater script, perfect for the first day of school: